 Our galaxy is called the Milky Way.
 You could compare it to one city in a vast network of cities.
 As the birthplace of humanity, home to billions of stars, there are so many mysteries surrounding our galaxy that scientists have yet to unravel.
-But over the centuries they have made numerous discoveries, revealing a little of the unbelievable and interesting facts about the Milky Way to the public, including the following:
+But over the centuries they have made numerous discoveries, revealing a little of the unbelievable and fun facts about the Milky Way to the public, including the following:

 1. The Milky Way is the stuff of legend.